Academic Catalog 2024-2025

 3. Depending on the frequency and severity of the student behavior, consequences as determined by the Vice Provost for Academic Administration in consultation with the academic unit leader and appropriate dean may also include without limitation permanent exclusion from a specific class, suspension, expulsion or administrative withdrawal from the university.

-If events occur in classes or off-campus activities after university business hours, faculty should call Department of Public Safety and ask to speak to the highest-ranking officer who will notify administrative personnel.
+If events occur in classes or off-campus activities after university business hours, faculty should call the Department of Public Safety and ask to speak to the highest-ranking officer who will notify administrative personnel.

 Appeal Procedure